The Workflow Process: Updating and Publishing Your Site

 To Access your Workflow:

-- Hover over Dashboard in the global navigation bar
+- Once logged in, hover over Dashboard in the blue global navigation bar

 - Click on Workflow from the drop-down menu.